Library of Alexandria: Serapeum

-The Serapeum is often called the "daughter library" of Alexandria.
+The Serapeum is often called the "Daughter Library" of Alexandria.
 For much of the late fourth century AD it was probably the largest collection of books in the city of Alexandria.
 In the 370s and 380s, the Serapeum was still a major pilgrimage site for pagans.
 It remained a fully functioning temple, and had classrooms for philosophers to teach in.
 It naturally tended to attract followers of Iamblichean Neoplatonism.
 Most of these philosophers were primarily interested in theurgy, the study of cultic rituals and esoteric religious practices.
 The Neoplatonist philosopher Damascius (lived c.
-458–after 538) records that a man named Olympus came from Cilicia to teach at the Serapeum, where he enthusiastically taught his students the rules of traditional divine worship and ancient religious practices.
+458 –after 538) records that a man named Olympus came from Cilicia to teach at the Serapeum, where he enthusiastically taught his students the rules of traditional divine worship and ancient religious practices.
 He enjoined his students to worship the old gods in traditional ways, and he may have even taught them theurgy.

 Scattered references indicate that, sometime in the fourth century, an institution known as the "Mouseion" may have been reestablished at a different location somewhere in Alexandria.
 Nothing, however, is known about the characteristics of this organization.
 It may have possessed some bibliographic resources, but whatever they may have been, they were clearly not comparable to those of its predecessor.

-Under the Christian rule of Roman emperor Theodosius I, pagans were persecuted, pagan rituals were outlawed, and pagan temples were destroyed.
-In 391 AD, the bishop of Alexandria, Theophilus, ordered the destruction of the Serapeum and its conversion into a church.
-During the destruction a group of Christian workmen uncovered the remains of an old Mithraeum.
+Under the Christian rule of Roman emperor Theodosius I, pagan rituals were outlawed, and pagan temples were destroyed.
+In 391 AD, the bishop of Alexandria, Theophilus, supervised the destruction of an old Mithraeum.
 They gave some of the cult objects to Theophilus, who had them paraded through the streets so that they could be mocked and ridiculed.
 The pagans of Alexandria were incensed by this act of desecration, especially the teachers of Neoplatonic philosophy and theurgy at the Serapeum.
 The teachers at the Serapeum took up arms and led their students and other followers in a guerrilla attack on the Christian population of Alexandria, killing many of them before being forced to retreat.
 In retaliation, the Christians vandalized and demolished the Serapeum, although some parts of the colonnade were still standing as late as the twelfth century.
-However, none of the accounts of the Serapeum's destruction mention anything about it containing a library, and sources written before its destruction speak of its collection of books in the past tense, indicating that it probably did not have any significant collection of scrolls in it at the time of its destruction.
+Whether an actual library still existed at this point, and if so how extensive it was, is not recorded.
+Jonathan Theodore has stated that by 391/392 AD there was "no remaining "Great Library" in the sense of the iconic vast, priceless collection".
+Only Orosius explicitly mentions the destruction of books or scrolls; sources probably written after the Serapeum's destruction speak of its collection of literature in the past tense.
+On the other hand, a recent article identifies the literary evidence suggesting that the original Ptolemaic library collection was moved to the Serapeum by the end of the second century AD and that a library is attested there until the Serapeum was destroyed along with the books it contained.